Atman50/emacs-config/README.md

 ```

-<a id="org2664d21"></a>
+<a id="org8e16094"></a>

 ### [ag](https://github.com/Wilfred/ag.el)

-AKA silversearcher.
+AKA `silversearcher`.
 Simple interface to excellent tool.
-I have it installed in my cygwin64 area and it seems to play well in my
+I have it installed in my `cygwin64` area and it seems to play well in my
 Windows environment.

 NB: doesn't seem to work so well under Windows.